 This condition is inherited in an X-linked recessive pattern meaning that the gene associated with this condition is located on the X chromosome.
 Because males only have one X chromosome, one altered copy of the gene is enough to cause the condition.
 Females, on the other hand, have two X chromosomes, making it unlikely that they will have two altered copies of the gene in order to inherit the condition.
 So remember, males are much more likely to inherit this disorder.
 The defect affects dystrophin, a protein involved in anchoring skeletal muscle cells to the basement membrane.

 Skeletal muscles become progressively weaker.
-This may result in chronic limb contractures due to limited use.
+This weakness may result in chronic limb contractures due to limited use.

-Weakness in the gluteus medius and maximus muscles in the legs and buttocks cause an inability to stabilize the pelvis when walking.
+Weakness in the gluteus medius and maximus muscles in the legs and buttocks causes an inability to stabilize the pelvis when walking.
 These patients present with a classic waddle walk or gait.

-The disease progresses to affect the heart and respiratory muscles (e.g. diaphragm).
-The child may ultimately require respiratory support until he or she succumbs to the disease.
+The disease progresses to affect the heart and respiratory muscles (e.g., the diaphragm).
+The patient may ultimately require respiratory support as they lose the muscle strength to breathe on their own.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)